Why Analytical Thinking Can Stall Your Career Change

 Therefore, when considering a career change we usually first try to figure out the answer by undertaking some form of research.

-We seek to find a list of career possibilities, we identify the pros and cons and endeavour to determine how realistic each possibility might be.
+We seek to find lists of career possibilities, we identify the pros and cons and endeavour to determine how realistic each possibility might be.

 When this doesn’t give us a concrete answer we get frustrated and feel stuck.
 We may even feel more stuck than before because we have identified a list of reasons why making a change is difficult.